 Our trips and visits programme is extensive.
 Many trips are linked to supporting the academic curriculum because we know that children benefit from taking their learning outside of the classroom, and some subjects have an active requirement for field study.
 In Year 9 we run a combined French and History tour that includes the battlefields of Northern France.
 We have had recent trips to Barcelona, Munich, Cologne and Iceland.

-Our Ski trip is hugely popular: We took 45 pupils to Les 2 Alpes at Easter 2018 and would have done the same in March 2020.
+Our Ski trip is hugely popular to Les 2 Alpes at Easter.

 Duke of Edinburgh’s Award Scheme is offered in Year 10 at Bronze Level, and pupils complete practice walks in the local area and the final expedition in the Peak District.
 In the Lower Sixth a significant proportion of pupils take up the Gold Level Award.
 The expedition is even more demanding and recent expeditions have been in Snowdonia and the Lake District.
 Pupils have to